Bronze Birch Borer: Symptoms, Causes, Treatment & Prevention

-Seattle Tree Care experts talk options for treating bronze birch borer, from chemical treatments to at-home practices that can safe your birch tree
+Seattle Tree Care experts talk about options for treating bronze birch borer, from chemical treatments to at-home practices that can save your birch tree.

 The BBB is opportunistic and thrives in birch trees that are weakened or stressed by agents such as drought, soil compaction, root injury, other insects, and old age.
 Birch trees tend to prefer cool and moist growing sites, which are not typically found in most residential and urban areas.
 With frequent stress caused by dehydration, high temperatures, and compacted soils, landscape birch trees are commonly attacked by this pest.